MES Student Resources

 - Washington Occupation Information System - get free access code from Career Development office

 MES students are encouraged to attend conferences and workshops as a way to enhance their graduate experience.
 MES has compiled a list of local and national conferences and workshops for students to consider.
 Evergreen students may apply for up to $500 of conference funding for any conference at which they present - application is below.
-Depending on the year, current students may also apply for funds to assist in attending events through the MESA student organization.
-Contact MESA for more information.
+Current students may also apply for funds to assist in attending events through the MESA student organization - please contact your MESA coordinators for more details.